seirana/RandomForest_BreastCancer_Classifier/README.md

 # 🧠 RandomForest_BreastCancer_Classifier

-AutoBase is a compact, one-file **Machine Learning evaluation toolkit** that automates model training, cross-validation, and visualization.
+AutoBase is a compact, **Machine Learning evaluation toolkit** that automates model training, cross-validation, and visualization.
-It provides a **reproducible baseline** for ML benchmarking — ready to run, interpret, and extend.
+It provides a **reproducible baseline** for ML benchmarking, ready to run, interpret, and extend.

 ---

 ## 📌 1.
 Research Question

-Most ML projects start with repetitive tasks — setting up data, building baseline models, running evaluations, and saving metrics.
+Most ML projects start with repetitive tasks- setting up data, building baseline models, running evaluations, and saving metrics.
 These steps are crucial but time-consuming.

 > **Question:**
-> How can we design a single, reproducible script that performs model training, evaluation, calibration, and visualization automatically?
+> How can I design a single, reproducible script that performs model training, evaluation, calibration, and visualization automatically?

 ---